 Being a Whedonite isn’t a prerequisite, although those of us who suffered through Wesley Wyndham-Pryce and Winifred Burkle’s star-crossed romance on Joss’s Angel find resonance in Alexis Denisof and Amy Acker portraying Much Ado’s Benedick and Beatrice.

-Being a Shakespearophile isn't a prerequisite either, although the movie is largely faithful to the original text, meaning that if you just can't stand Elizabethan English (or, for that matter, the beauty of black-&-white film) then oh well.
+Being a Shakespearophile isn’t a prerequisite either, although the movie is largely faithful to the original text, meaning that if you flat-out can’t stand Elizabethan English (or, for that matter, the beauty of black-&-white film) then oh well.
 To the rest of you?
 Hope you have a theater in traveling distance that shows lovely little works like this.